-Scenario 1, modelled in Figure 1, is assumed to represent a successful, however not necessarily optimal, implementation of the direct call strategy by the focal Scandinavian port G. It contains three container flows with volumes A1, B1, and C1 passing G. D can be regarded as an average Rail port representing a set of 24 Rail ports in Scandinavia.
-A1 represents the sum of flows in both directions between G and intercontinental ports by direct calling container vessels, the flow B1 is carried in the link between G and the transhipment port R by smaller feeder vessels, and shipped between R and other European or intercontinental destinations after handling in and out.
+Scenario 1, modelled in Figure 1, is assumed to represent a successful, however not necessarily optimal, implementation of the direct call strategy by the focal Scandinavian port G. Figure 1 is a generalised representation of the present situation in terms of flow structure and flow size and materialises the 'reference system' of our conceptual framework.
+It contains three container flows with volumes A1, B1, and C1 passing G. D can be regarded as an average rail port representing a set of 24 rail ports in Scandinavia.
+Al represents the sum of flows in both directions between G and intercontinental ports by direct calling container vessels, the flow B1 is carried in the link between G and the transhipment port R by smaller feeder vessels, and shipped between R and other European or intercontinental destinations after handling in and out.
 R is an important analytical concept in this study.
 It can be perceived as representing a generalised port somewhere along the coast between the Hamburg and Antwerp areas.
 R is assumed to be connected by intercontinental container lines to all transoceanic ports needed for maintaining important freight flows in both directions between Scandinavia and its transoceanic markets.
 The third flow, (C1), is moved by ship between G and other European ports.
 It may consist of both containers that are transhipped to/from intercontinental ports and intra-European flows.
 In the case of B1 and C1, intra-European flows in relation to the intercontinental flows are marginal and hence, not highlighted in Figure 1 and Figure 2.
 All flows with notations A1, B1 etc. are sums of flows in both directions of a link and flows are assumed balanced.
-The size of flow volumes A1, B1, and C1 have no other analytical relevance than being able to absorb any of the N transformations that carry scenario 1 into scenario 2.
-At present, the approximate yearly flows of the focal port Gothenburg are A1=150000, B1= 75000, and C1= 575000 giving a total flow TF= 800000 TEUs.
+The size of flow volumes A1, B1, and CI has no other analytical relevance than being able to absorb any of the N transformations that carry scenario 1 into scenario 2.
+At present, the approximate yearly flows of the focal port Gothenburg are A1 = 150,000, B1 = 75,000, and C1 = 575,000 giving a total flow TF = 800,000 TEUs.
 Flow TF is moved by train between D and G.